Summer Australian Equities

 How did your portfolio perform?

 We actively manage the fund’s foreign currency exposures associated with Australian equities.
-During the month the New Zealand dollar fell -1.49% against the Australian dollar.
+During the month the NZD increased 0.13% against the Australian dollar (AUD).

 What happened in the markets that you invest in?